Kaporos/Deezpy/README.md

 ## Installation
 To run the script, you must first download some dependencies.
 Deezpy is made with as few non-standard libraries as possible in mind.
 The non-standard libraries needed are `requests`, `cryptography` and `mutagen`.
-You can install them with: `pip install requests cryptography mutagen`
+You can install them with: `pip install requests cryptography mutagen` or via the packagemanager of your choice.

 After this, you can just download and run the script like any other Python script.

+Before you can run Deezpy you must make a config file, or download the template config file from the repo.
 Deezpy searches for a `deezpyrc` configuration file in the relevant config folder for your OS.
-If you have Windows, this is in `%APPDATA%`, for macOs and Linux, this is in `.config`.
+If you have Windows, this isin `%APPDATA%`, for macOs and Linux, this is in `.config`.
 If it can't find a config file there, it searches the folder from where you run the script from.
 By default, Deezpy generates the download directories in the directory from where you run the script, so it is recommended to run Deezpy inside a new directory.
 You can change the downloadpath to a path outside the Deezpy folder by editing `deezpyrc`.
 Beyond these, no other config files or temporary files are created.

 ## Logging in
 Deezpy needs to login to Deezer to function properly.
-Upon the first start, Deezpy promps you to give a userToken.
+You need to edit your config file and paste your userToken in it.

 ### Instructions to obtain your userToken
 The userToken is obtained by logging in to the Deezer website.
 The next steps can differ per browser.